A Trip to the Sourcing Summit UK: Impressions and Insights

-Iker advises getting started with learning platforms: Codeacademy, Sololearn, Grasshoper, Udacity, edx, Coursera.
+Iker advises getting started with learning platforms: Codeacademy, Sololearn, Grasshopper, Udacity, edx, Coursera.
 You can also check out some specialized Facebook groups: Sourcers Who Code, Data Miner User Community, Growth Hacking Recruiters.

-The sourcer knows everything about the channels and resources, analyze the background and professional achievements of each candidate, study the field-specific community and actually can name all of its members.
-The main task of the sourcer is to compile a longlist of relevant candidates.
+The sourcer knows everything about the channels and resources, analyzes the background and professional achievements of each candidate, studies the field-specific community, and actually can name all of its members.
+The main task of the sourcer is to compile a long list of relevant candidates.

-The recruiter understands how to interest the candidate in working in the company and prepares him or her for the successful passing of the selection process on each stage.
+The recruiter understands how to interest the candidate is working in the company and prepares him or her for the successful passing of the selection process at each stage.